mpasserini/arduino_monotron/README.md

 * adsr changes at new stage to avoid glitches

 Todo:
-* add several modes for legato,
-* lfo pitch tracking,
 * Velocity,
 * Add LFO and Env for pitch
 * Upload schematics,
 * code with functions written correctly,
-* When in Legato, let the decay continue or it creates artifacts with short notes
 * add a proper modulation matrix with several lfos and env going to different destinations
 * random lfo
 * make lfo affect + and - the wave and not only +
 * save settings to EPROM and recall
 * fix sound glitches, in some ENV settings
 * build a proper case
-* add a simple sequencer
-* add a simple arpeggiator
 * add an output buffer opamp